 Discovery #1- Our senses can lead us to describe!

 This is the moment some of my students couldn’t wait for!
 Others did not want this moment to come.
 Beforehand, I dished out the mystery substance onto plates.
 (I couldn’t find the spoons, but I could find the forks, so we just went with it.)
 I spooned it (okay I forked it) out onto plates.
 Next, we used our sense of touch to feel the mystery substance.
 Then, we charted those findings as well.

 Discovery #2- Some brown foods can actually taste good.
-(This was the exact words out of one of my students mouth!)
+(These were the exact words out of one of my students’ mouths!)

 I actually videoed the moment of tasting for my families to see.
 It was amazing.
 Most of my students loved the mystery substance.
 A few students did enjoy it, but everyone agreed that it wasn’t gross… just different.
 Most of my students BEGGED me to give them more.
 What is the mystery substance?
 It tasted like apple sauce… but a little different.
 Why?
 The mystery substance was APPLE BUTTER.

 Discovery #3- Sometimes it is GOOD to try new things.

 Now, my students were hooked.
 Something different from apples?
 Can we use apples for other things?
 I lightly suggested we dive into the idea of learning about apples next, and they actually cheered!
 They were hooked.
 Apples were not only cool, but they were also interesting.

 Additionally, we took our apple sampling to next level.
 We used the ideas from our five senses to describe an apple.
 Here are some of the descriptions we wrote down.

 Now that we pinpointed some great describing words, we need to use these words in sentences!
 You can see some of our great describing words integrated into sentences that feature some of our current sight words.
 Then we can work on reading repetitious sentences with our sight words while adding describing words!